mbrownnycnyc/cka/cka.md

 #I'm going to attempt to go through this at this point in time for the single VM: https://github.com/ocroz/wsl2-boot
-  #this entire thing is actually unnecessarily complex
+  #this entire thing is actually unnecessarily complex for this task, I'm fairly certain.
-  # I'm going to have to re-write this entire thing so it's less of a cluster fuck
+  # I believe I don't care about maintaining static IPs, but I appreciate this work.

 #in powershell as the user
 mkdir -p $env:userprofile\repos && cd $env:userprofile\repos